Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 Once you're ready to merge, move on to the next step.

+>Note 1: Some fields (Action Name / Caseworker) *may* not be imported exactly as they appear.
+This is because these types of data are changing most often.
+Actions can be renamed or removed, and Caseworkers leave relatively often.
+Here is how you can deal with either of these scenarios:
+- Missing Action:
+    - The auto-merge utility will advise the user to check for the valid action, so the user should first open the Actions dropdown box and check if a different action with a slightly different name is appropriate at this moment.
+If there is no action, the user needs to re-run the auto merger (Clear data first), then make sure not to slect that action in the *merge* stage.
+- Missing Caseworker:
+    - There's really nothing to be done here, just let the auto-merge utility keep yourself as the caseworker for any new services / actions.

->Note: Some actions will not be able to be merged to new clients.
+>Note 2: Some actions will not be able to be merged to new clients.
 These are actions related to service closed / reopened, such as: "Service closed" [6] and "Service was closed - reopened at the later date" [333].
 These actions are not be mergable so *if a Service is closed, and you want to merge it AND keep it closed*, you have to manually close that service after the auto merger creates it.

 ## Click Merge
 Click the "Merge" button at the bottom of the page!